 Students work digitally in a female-specific cohort of peers and one-on-on with a professional scientist mentor to create questions around a topic of interest and develop these questions into a research project.

 Each participant will pair one-on-one with a female scientist for guidance through their project.
-These career-scientist can help with recommendations for how to turn an idea into an executable project.
+These career-scientists can help with recommendations for how to turn an idea into an executable project.

 3. Female Empowerment